 The MD Anderson Genetically Engineered Mouse Facility is fully equipped for the efficient production of transgenic and chimeric mice.
-The facility is comprised of three rooms dedicated for the housing of mice, one for tissue culture use, one for microinjection and embryo manipulations, a DNA prep lab, a cryopreservation lab and a materials/embryo storage area.
-The microinjection room is equipped with Leica microinjection scopes and Leica dissecting scopes.
-There are two biological safety cabinets along with a double stacked tissue culture incubator located separately in a room dedicated for the purposes of tissue culture.
+The facility is comprised of rooms dedicated for the housing of mice, tissue culture use, microinjection and embryo manipulations, DNA preparation, cryopreservation and materials/embryo storage.
+The microinjection room is equipped with Leica and Zeiss microinjection scopes and Zeiss dissecting scopes.
+There are two biological safety cabinets along with a double stacked tissue culture incubator located separately in a room dedicated for tissue culture.
 There is also a liquid nitrogen storage system for the preservation of ES cells and cryopreservation of mouse embryos and germplasm.
 All mice are housed under Specific Pathogen Free conditions in three rooms capable of holding over 2,500 mice.
 Batches of archived (cryopreserved) samples are split for storage in Houston and offsite.

 MD Anderson Cancer Center, Mitchell Basic Sciences Research Building (BSRB)